 A Host Indicator can leverage DNS resolution tracking for ongoing resolution changes.
-This feature requires the DNS box to be checked in the Details card (Figure 6) on the Overview tab of the Details screen for the Host.
-Checking this box will enable monitoring of the Host’s DNS resolutions.
+This feature requires the DNS checkbox to be selected in the Details card (Figure 6) on the Overview tab of the Details screen for the Host.
+Selecting this checkbox will enable monitoring of the Host’s DNS resolutions.
 Note that it may take up to 90 minutes for DNS information to appear after checking the DNS box.

-From the Overview tab of the Details screen, click the DNS tab to view the DNS screen (Figure 7).
+From the Overview tab of the Details screen for the Host, click the DNS tab to view the DNS screen (Figure 7).

 The DNS Resolution History section of the screen lists the Addresses that have resolved to the Host Indicator, presently or historically.
 A Host's DNS resolutions will automatically be added as Address Indicators in the same owner as that of the Host and will be associated to the Host.

 The Passive DNS section of the screen, if available, provides the ability to view a list of the subdomain resolutions and historic IP address resolutions for the Host.
 Click the SUBDOMAINS button, and a table of subdomain resolutions, with columns for when they were first and last seen, will be displayed (Figure 8).